Stuarts Draft, Virginia: 2020 census

+Demographic estimates

+A demographic profile source reports that 1.6% of the White population is Hispanic or Latino, 1.3% of the total population is foreign-born, and 9.4% of residents under age 65 have a disability.
+The same source reports that 94% of residents age 25 and older are high school graduates or higher, and 20.5% have a bachelor's degree or higher.

-There are 4,992 households in Stuarts Draft, with an average household size of 2.47.
+A separate estimate reported an average household size of 2.47.

 Economy

 According to the 2020 U.S. census, the median household income in the Stuarts Draft CDP is $63,679, the average household income is $$75,788, and the per capita income is $27,975.
 Of those over sixteen years of age, 63.6% are employed in the civilian workforce.

 As of July 2022, there are 5,260 housing units in Stuarts Draft, with an average value of $251,669 and a median value of $251,669.
 57% of the residents are owner-occupied.
 In Stuarts Draft, 10.8% of the residents live in poverty, while 5.9% of the people under 65 years do not have health insurance.

 Employers

 Agriculture continues to play a role in the economy of the area.
 However, Stuarts Draft's largest employers are its manufacturing and distribution facilities.
 These industries were attracted to Stuarts Draft by its proximity to major interstates and metropolitan areas, a relatively flat landscape, and a "high-quality workforce with a strong work ethic."

 Draftco Inc. is a machine and fabrication shop founded in Stuarts Draft in 1965.
 In 1969, NIBCO (formerly J. K. Porter), a manufacturer of wrought copper fittings for the flow control industry, opened its manufacturing plant in Stuarts Draft.
 Hollister Incorporated, which develops and manufactures medical devices and products, opened its facility in Stuarts Draft in 1979.
 Other manufacturers moving to Stuarts Draft in the 1970s include Ply-Gem Siding Group (formerly Alcoa) and Rexnord (formerly P. T. Components).

 The Hershey Company opened its second-largest United States manufacturing plant in Stuarts Draft in 1980.
 It employees more than 1,300 people.
 In February 2022, some Hershey employees started a campaign to join the Bakery, Confectionery, Tobacco Workers and Grain Millers’ union (BCTGM) to gain better working conditions.
 Hershey was against unionization and responded by hiring union-busting consultants, Labor Relations Institute.
 In March 2022, Hershey's workers voted against unionization at the Stuarts Draft plant.

 McKee Foods moved to the area in 1990 and has around 1,000 employees.
 It manufactures Little Debbie snack cakes.
 The Target Mid-Atlantic Distribution Center in Stuarts Draft has a footprint of 1,650,000 sqft.
 It was listed as the eighth largest tilt-up building in the world by the American Tilt-Up Association.
 The Plant Company opened in Stuarts Draft in 2019 with a 5 acre commercial greenhouse.
 It grows houseplants exclusively for the consumer brand Proven Winners.